-Enterprise Risk Management (ERM): The
+Enterprise Risk Management (ERM):

-District will undertake a formal ERM review in 2021/22 and respond to risks identified in that process.
+The District is considering undergoing a formal ERM review, and respond to risks identified in that process.
 This is also an opportunity to better protect the District and human capital.

 Long Range Facilities Plan: The District's long range facilities plan is a key input for Board and staff decisions related to capacity planning in schools and other District facilities.
 The Board of Education approved the Long-Range Facilities Plan (LRFP) on May 26, 2021.
 The revised plan focuses on ensuring the district can continue to support the expected enrolment growth, addressing the condition of aging facilities, and enhancing district programs.